-For several years, I was a contributing editor at MediaShift, where my research and reporting on press freedom, media and advertising were cited by Nieman Lab, Mediagazer, Pew Research Center and the American Press Institute, and regularly appeared on Digital Content Next, a trade publication that represents large publishers like the New York Times and Vox Media.
-Previously, I curated international broadcasts and raw videos for Link TV’s pioneering semantic news website and app, which aimed at using video to reinvent world news and social action for the digital age.
+And even more about my history (!), if you’re interested: For several years, I was a contributing editor at MediaShift, where my reporting on media, advertising and press freedom was cited by Nieman Lab, Mediagazer, Pew Research Center and the American Press Institute.
+My research also regularly appeared on Digital Content Next, a trade publication that represents large publishers like the New York Times, Washington Post and Vox Media.
+In a previous life, I curated international broadcasts and raw videos for Link TV’s pioneering semantic news website and app, which aimed at using video to reinvent world news and social action for the digital age.

 - sonipaul at gmail dot com,